Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Identification of radio feedback effective and ineffective galaxies

-The completeness of the cRFE-off and pRFE-off samples is 85.0\% and 40.2\%, respectively.
+The completeness of the whole cRFE-off and pRFE-off samples is 85.0\% and 40.2\%, respectively.
 The average $P_{\rm ll}$ for pRFE-off galaxies stands at 46\%, significantly surpassing that of cRFE-off galaxies at 29.5\%.
-Extended Data Fig.~\ref{fig_AI_performance} shows C and $P_{\rm ll}$ as functions of $M_\star$.
+Fig.~\ref{fig:AI_performance} shows C and $P_{\rm ll}$ as functions of $M_\star$.
 The two metrics for both cRFE and pRFE increase strongly with increasing $M_\star$, indicative of the low efficiency of the method at the low-mass end.
-We also assessed the two metrics for galaxies at $z<0.0906$, where radio galaxies with $L_{\rm 1.4GHz}>10^{23}\rm~WHz^{-1}$ are complete and galaxies with $\log M_\star/\Msun>10.5$ are also nearly complete.
-This sample can be used to estimate the RFE fraction and duty cycle(Figure~\ref{fig_gf}).
+We also assessed the two metrics for galaxies at $z<0.0906$, where radio galaxies with $L_{\rm 1.4GHz}>10^{23}\rm~WHz^{-1}$ are complete and galaxies with $\log M_\star/M_\odot>10.5$ are also nearly complete in SDSS.
+This sample can be used to estimate the RFE fraction and duty cycle(Fig.~\ref{fig:gf}).
 The mean $C$ for pRFE-off and cRFE-off samples are 52\% and 87\%, respectively.
 The mean $P_{\rm ll}$ for pRFE-off and cRFE-off samples are 49\% and 30\%, respectively.
 We also assessed the two metrics for galaxies at $z<0.05$, which is the redshift range for xGASS galaxies.
 The mean $C$ for pRFE-off and cRFE-off samples are 55\% and 97\%, respectively.
 The mean $P_{\rm ll}$ for pRFE-off and cRFE-off samples are 60\% and 32\%, respectively.
-The two metrics can be used to estimate the RFE fraction in gas-poor galaxies (Figure~\ref{fig_gf}).
+The two metrics can be used to estimate the RFE fraction in gas-poor galaxies (Fig.~\ref{fig:gf}).
 As can be seen, both metrics improve as the redshift decreases.
 One possible reason for the improvement is that galaxies at lower redshift have images of better quality.
-In the future, our method can be applied to the higher-quality images of the upcoming WFST survey\cite{WangT2023SCPMA} to improve performance.